Big Picture Thinkers Ponder Deficits, The Fed, The Dollar And Gold

 Adam Jonas of Morgan Stanley was out with a note today (I'm writing this on April 15), which included the following passage:

 4. Extraordinarily high trading volume.
 At the risk of reading too much into technical factors, we do pay attention to the extremely high levels of volume traded in Tesla shares.
 For example, the value of shares traded yesterday (4/14/20) was close to $22bn.
 On the same day, Apple (NASDAQ:AAPL) traded $14bn of value and Amazon (NASDAQ:AMZN) traded less than $19bn of value.
-Our own efforts to investigate exactly where the volume comes from (retail, institutional, index, quant, options/vol hedging,etc.) have proven to be in many ways opaque and, frankly, inconclusive.
+Our own efforts to investigate exactly where the volume comes from (retail, institutional, index, quant, options/vol hedging, etc.) have proven to be in many ways opaque and, frankly, inconclusive.
 It seems to us that, to a degree, the trading of Tesla shares has been driven by factors that go beyond the fundamentals influencing an electric car or even a technology company.

 If Adam Jonas is mystified by what's going on with the trading of TSLA, do you imagine this is any time for you to be considering initiating or adding to a short position?
 I certainly don't.